Mkikii/freelancer-project-tracker/README.md

 Pull requests are welcome.
 For major changes, open an issue first to discuss the proposed updates.

 Author
-My name is My Name Maureen K
+My name is Maureen K

 License
 MIT License